Alsus heth de sanck, den ick meen:

 Wesz du yo unse ewyghe trost Amen.

-Anno domini Mccccxx Lübeck.
+Anno domini Mcccccxx Lübeck.

-Finally Death speaks thus: (continued)
+Finally Death speaks thus: [continued]

 Such is the name of the song that I mean: